Maxenceee/piscine-42/README.md

 ### Notes

-C_00, C_02 has been corrected following the piscine.
+C_00 and C_02 has been corrected following the piscine.
 Some were automatically evaluated by MOULINETTE but the results were replaced by 0.

 `Enjoy coding and GOOD LUCK for your piscine.`